JChristensen/tinyTorch/README.md

 [Hardware design](https://github.com/JChristensen/tinyTorch) and [firmware](https://github.com/JChristensen/tinyTorch-fw) are available on GitHub.
 PC boards can be ordered from [OSH Park](https://www.oshpark.com/shared_projects/xy6vIOX3).
-A bill of materials is available at [Mouser Electronics](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=e556f7b439) and also as part of this repo.
+A bill of materials is available at [Mouser Electronics](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=e556f7b439) and also in the [hardware repo](https://github.com/JChristensen/tinyTorch).

 ## Operation ##